 Schindler had his LS3 Corvette tested on a chassis dynamometer by MTI in Houston, Texas.
 The best dyno run resulted in SAE corrected numbers of 390.5 horsepower and 380.5-lb.ft. of torque.
 Jim asked what a stock LS2 rates on MTI’s chassis dyno.
 MTI pulled a typical stock LS2 dyno sheet showing 353.7 horsepower and 354.3-lb.ft. torque.
 The difference between Schindler’s LS3 and the LS2 was 36.8 horsepower and 26.2-lb.ft. torque.

 Observed chassis dyno numbers for factory stock, manual shift, NPP exhaust, LS3 Corvettes have ranged from 374 to 399 horsepower.
 Numbers for factory stock, manual shift, LS2 Corvettes range from 338 to 365 horsepower.
 It is impossible to tell where most numbers are concentrated within the range because of unreported results and my inability to gather all chassis dyno figures that were reported.
 When the range varies by at least 25 to 27 horsepower it becomes apparent how unreliable chassis dyno numbers are as a predictor of true engine horsepower.
-These variations are due to dynamometer type, dynos being out of calibration, operator input, tire pressure, engine temperature, hood open or closed, correction factor error, fuel octane, drivetrain wear, tire size and wheel weight, effect of feedback spark control on degree of timing advance, etc. It is obvious that using chassis dyno numbers to back calculate true engine horsepower is unreliable at best.
+These variations are due to dynamometer type, dynos being out of calibration, operator input, tire pressure, engine temperature, hood open or closed, correction factor error, fuel octane, drivetrain wear, tire size and wheel weight, effect of feedback-spark-control on degree of timing retard, etc. It is obvious that using chassis dyno numbers to back calculate true engine horsepower is unreliable at best.

 Range of LS2 rwhp